 This is the SNMP management process.
 It is used for SNMP access to the router.
 For example, it can be used to translate SNMP requests into XRL requests.
 Internally, SNMP will communicate with the other processes using XRLs.
-As of March 2003, work on SNMP is only just beginning.

 A Modification History